The History of CoffeeThe History of Coffee

 In London, Paris, and Vienna, these establishments, often regarded as ‘penny universities’, became hotbeds for critical thinking, the exchange of viewpoints, and information for philosophers, writers, and politicians.
 They all shared progressive thoughts and theories.

+In America, the Boston Tea Party, a pivotal event in US history, turned coffee into a symbol of patriotism.
 This incident occurred on December 16, 1773, when American colonists, protesting against the British government’s Tea Act, which imposed taxes on tea, boarded ships in Boston Harbour and dumped 342 chests of tea into the water.

 In the wake of the Boston Tea Party, drinking tea, which was imported from Britain, became seen as unpatriotic and loyalist.
 In contrast, coffee, which was not under British control, emerged as a patriotic alternative.